Florins13/software-engineering/uab-app/README.md

 ```
 ## To test the application using postgres check the following:
 Make sure you have docker installed.
-In application.properties file in src/main/resources folder do the following:
+In application.properties file in src/main/resources folder:
-1. Uncomment quarkus.datasource.db-kind = postgresql
+1. Uncomment quarkus.datasource.db-kind = postgresql in order to use postgres db
-This line quarkus.datasource.db-kind says what type of db should be used.
-2. Comment the following line quarkus.datasource.jdbc.url = jdbc:h2:mem:uabdb
+2. Comment quarkus.datasource.jdbc.url = jdbc:h2:mem:uabdb to stop using in memory db.
-3. If a connection to database to check the tables is desired do the following:
+3. To connect to the db and check the tables the following config can be used:
 - uncomment quarkus.datasource.devservices.port=49161
-- After that you need to connect using the following information:
 - host-> localhost
 - port-> 49161
 - user-> quarkus
 - password -> quarkus
 - URL -> jdbc:postgresql://localhost:49161/quarkus
+-
 ## Packaging and running the application

 The application can be packaged using: